 Brief History of the MPDC

-Members of the Metropolitan Police Department have been serving the District of Columbia for nearly 150 years.
+Members of the Metropolitan Police Department have been serving the District of Columbia for over150 years.
 During that time, the MPDC has grown in diversity as well as size.
 For a short overview of the history of our department and to learn about how we've grown, view the information below.

 The Early Years

 In 1790, Maryland and Virginia ceded portions of their territory for the purpose of establishing the Federal City.
 For the next 10 years, the Federal City was policed by constables appointed by these two states.
 In 1802, when the original charter of Washington was approved, police authority was centralized and power was granted to the city itself to establish patrols, impose fines, and establish inspection and licensing procedures.
 Until the creation of the Metropolitan Police Department in 1861, the city had only an auxiliary watch with one captain and 15 policemen.